100% Honest Weight Training, Nutrition, Sportswear & Wellbeing

 So I’ve got my pair here and I’m gonna test them out.

-I own a lot of headphones and earbuds that I’ve used over the years both doing reviews on this channel and just being a person who loves good sound quality and these are probably in my top two favorites just because they do everything so well.
-Not to mention, the noise canceling on them is really impressive.
+I own a lot of headphones and earbuds that I’ve used over the years both doing reviews on this channel and just being a person who loves good sound quality these are probably in my top two favourites just because they do everything so well.
+Not to mention, the noise cancelling on them is really impressive.

 But as you probably know, they’re not cheap, they’re headphones I really take good care of, so I don’t wear mine in the gym at all.